awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Also referred to as a bundle, a Lightsail plan includes a virtual server with a fixed amount of memory \(RAM\) and compute \(vCPUs\), SSD\-based storage \(disks\), and a free data transfer allowance\.
 Lightsail plans also offer static IP addresses \(5 per account\) and DNS management \(3 domain zones per account\)\.
 Lightsail plans are charged on an hourly, on\-demand basis, so you only pay for a plan when you're using it\.

 **What software can I run on my instances?**
 Lightsail offers a range of operating system and application templates that are automatically installed when you create a new Lightsail instance\.
-Application templates include WordPress, WordPress Multisite, Drupal, Joomla\!, Magento, Redmine, LAMP, Nginx \(LEMP\), MEAN, Node\.js, and more\.
+Application templates include WordPress, WordPress Multisite, Django, Drupal, Ghost, Joomla\!, Magento, Redmine, LAMP, Nginx \(LEMP\), MEAN, and Node\.js\.
 You can install additional software on your instances by using the in\-browser SSH or your own SSH client\.

 **What operating systems can I use with Amazon Lightsail?**
-Lightsail currently supports 6 Linux or Unix\-like distributions: Amazon Linux, CentOS, Debian, FreeBSD, OpenSUSE, and Ubuntu, as well as 2 Windows Server versions: 2012 R2 and 2016\.
+Lightsail currently supports 6 Linux or Unix\-like distributions: Amazon Linux, CentOS, Debian, FreeBSD, OpenSUSE, and Ubuntu, as well as two Windows Server versions: 2012 R2 and 2016\.

 **How do I create a Lightsail instance?**
 After logging in to Lightsail, you can use the Lightsail [console](https://lightsail.aws.amazon.com/ls/webapp), command line interface \(CLI\), or API to create and manage instances\.